jan-van-bergen/GPU-Raytracer/README.md

 ### QBVH

-Instead of a binary BVH, the Pathtracer uses a quaternary BVH (QBVH).
+In addition to the binary Spatial BVH, the Pathtracer supports a quaternary BVH (QBVH).
 This QBVH is constructed by iteratively collapsing the Nodes of a binary SBVH.
 The collapsing procedure was implemented as described in [Wald et al. 2008](https://graphics.stanford.edu/~boulos/papers/multi_rt08.pdf).

+### Compressed Wide BVH

+The Pathtracer supports a Compressed Wide BVH, as described in [Efficient Incoherent Ray Traversal on GPUs Through Compressed Wide BVHs](https://research.nvidia.com/sites/default/files/publications/ylitie2017hpg-paper.pdf) by Ylitie et al. The CWBVH is constructed from an SBVH.
+The CWBVH outperforms both the QWBVH and SBVH.

 ### Blue Noise Sampling